A Wood Pittsg Pa

 Provenance: Doug Shutler Collection

 Our museum example of an emerald green cylindrical container is in a Porter bottle form.
-The bottle is embossed in large letters ‘A WOOD’ (1st line), ‘PITTSG’ (2nd line.
-The ‘G’ is raised), and ‘PA’ (3rd line, flush right).
-The bottle was made in a two-leaf mold.
-There is a double tapered collar or mouth and there is a deep iron pontil.
+The bottle is embossed in large letters, ‘A WOOD’ (1st line), ‘PITTSG’ (2nd line, the “G is raised), and ‘PA’ (3rd line, flush right).
+The bottle was made in a two-leaf mold and has a double tapered collar or mouth and a deep iron pontil.

-Soda water and beer were bottled in a limited array of bottle shapes.
-The bottles are typically round in cross-section.
-Square, rectangular, or other body shapes are almost unknown.
-Soda, beer, and ale, being carbonated had to be contained in cylindrical heavy glass bottles since such a shape is inherently stronger than other shapes.
+Soda water and beer were bottled in a limited array of bottle shapes and were typically round in cross-section.
+Square, rectangular, or other body shapes were almost unknown.
+Soda, beer, and ale being carbonated had to be contained in thick glass bottles since such a shape is inherently stronger than other shapes.
 The thick glass also helped maintain the longevity of the bottle because of extensive post-bottling handling and use since the bottles were typically re-used many times, as evidenced by extensive base and side wear seen on most examples.